nikked/drl-crypto-portfolio-management/README.md

 ![Rebalancing periods](https://github.com/nikked/drl-crypto-portfolio-management/blob/master/images/rebalancing_periods.png)

 The results of the thesis contribute to the field of algorithmic finance.
 I showed that frequent rebalancing is a useful tool in the risk management of highly volatile asset classes.
 Further investigation is required to extend these findings beyond cryptocurrencies.
-For more details, please refer to [the completed work](https://github.com/nikked/rl_dl_gradu/raw/master/Linnansalo_Semi-High_Frequency_Portfolio_Optimization_With_Deep_Reinforcement_Learning.pdf).
+For more details, please refer to [the complete work](https://github.com/nikked/rl_dl_gradu/raw/master/Linnansalo_Semi-High_Frequency_Portfolio_Optimization_With_Deep_Reinforcement_Learning.pdf).